bsiever/pxt-blelog/README.md

 | 1 | 850 |

 Initially I was using 20.
 I've updated it to 5, which nearly doubles performance of the initial read.

+Redesign using ~500 byte long reads:  Throughput was about 600 bytes / second.
+Streaming approach was about 3x better.